prajwalmj07/Chtbot_using_Pytorch/README.md

 Install the required libraries using build.sh

-Change the intents.json according to your requirements
+Change the intents.json according to your requirements.

 Train the model once on your computer